Chart Color Schemes

 Infrastructure

-Lysterfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Lysterfield has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this region.
-Notable projects are Angliss Hospital Expansion, Kings Park Masterplan, Knoxfield Industrial Estate Redevelopment, and Dorset Road Extension.
-The following details projects likely to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four major projects expected to impact this region: Angliss Hospital Expansion, Kings Park Masterplan, Knoxfield Industrial Estate Redevelopment, and Dorset Road Extension.
+These are detailed below for their potential relevance.

 Professional plan users can use the search below to filter and access additional projects.